ljnelson/jpa-maven-plugin/README.md

 ### Compile and install the plugin

-Sorry about that, but the plugin is not on central.
+The plugin is not on central, so if you don't want to use Jitpack, you must build it yourself.
 To build and use it locally, type `mvn install` in the terminal.
 The plugin will be installed into your .m2/repository and be available for local builds.
 CI pipelines will not like this.

 ### Use in projects